ferencberes/ethp2psim/docs/source/network.rst

 In this module, we provide two generators to assign weights to the nodes and edges of the peer-to-peer (P2P) network.
 By our terminology, edge weights represent communication latency on the channels (edges) of the P2P network, while node weights account for node relevance.

-.. autoclass:: network.NodeWeightGenerator
+.. autoclass:: ethp2psim.network.NodeWeightGenerator
    :members:
    :inherited-members:

-.. autoclass:: network.EdgeWeightGenerator
+.. autoclass:: ethp2psim.network.EdgeWeightGenerator
    :members:
    :inherited-members:

 Using these generators, we can initialize the P2P network that is a random regular graph by default but you can also specify any custom graph as input.
 All network related actions are accessed through the :class:`network.Network` object.

-.. autoclass:: network.Network
+.. autoclass:: ethp2psim.network.Network
    :members:
    :inherited-members: